 Respondent Response Rationale Cepro Yes ENGIE Yes The requirement for the sub-metering being used for the Private Networks customers for the aggregation of consumption data to meet CoP10 standards provides assurance on this point.
-IMServ Yes We agree that this Modification introduces no new Settlement risks Northern Powergrid Yes We are comfortable with the Workgroup's assessment, and agree the risks are generally low.
+IMServ No Although the risk may be low in terms of £s impact to the Settlement process, the effort to resolve when things go wrong is high.
+This has been borne out in our experience when dealing with other TPO sites.
+This is really reliant on the PNO supply continuing to be discretely metered.
+It also relies on any new supplies within the PN to be captured as part of the arrangement else any usage would be unaccounted for, even though the Boundary Point meter would be capturing the incremental increase cause by the new supply point.
+Northern Powergrid Yes We are comfortable with the Workgroup's assessment, and agree the risks are generally low.
 SNRG Yes As discussed at Working Group 5 (and documented) there are some small risks in the registration, DR (Data Retrieval) and revenue protections processes.
 However, we see the majority of the risks provided for in the proposal changes to Section K and BSCP502 as drafted in the provided attachments.
 Stark Yes UKPN No We believe that the risk to settlements could be greater than anticipated due to the volume of customers which could be involved in these revised arrangements being unknown.
 The limit is apparently set at 100kW per customer (or submeter) so across any Private Network the total settlement risk could be substantial.
-This is a complicated arrangement dependent on the diligence and propriety of the Private Network Operator (who may/may not be overseen by the HHDC/HHMOA) with the proper summation of submeters and the avoidance of unmetered loads.
+This is a complicated arrangement dependent on the diligence and

+Respondent Response Rationale propriety of the Private Network Operator (who may/may not be overseen by the HHDC/HHMOA) with the proper summation of submeters and the avoidance of unmetered loads.
 The ability for customers to toggle between boundary/landlord supply and Third Party Access (MPAN) arrangements increases the chance of errors.